 RLEs are corporates (whether UK or international) which:

-• are subject to their own disclosure requirements either through having to keep a PSC register themselves or by having listed shares on the UK, EEA or certain listed markets - see table on page 3.
+- are subject to their own disclosure requirements either through having to keep a PSC register themselves or by having listed shares on the UK, EEA or certain listed markets - see table on page 5 of the attached document.

-• Accordingly, all UK companies with a 25% or more interest in another UK company will be an RLE in relation to that company, whereas overseas companies will only be RLEs where they have listed shares on the UK, EEA or specified markets.
+- Accordingly, all UK companies with a more than 25% interest in a company will be an RLE in relation to that company, whereas overseas companies will only be RLEs where they have listed shares on the UK, EEA or listed markets.

-• LLPs can be RLEs but limited partnerships cannot (but companies which are general partners of limited partnerships can be).
+- LLPs can be RLEs but limited partnerships cannot - companies which are general partners of limited partnerships can be.

 Completing the register

-To identify a registrable PSC or RLE, starting with the UK company whose PSC register you are investigating, identify any person or company with a 25% or more interest in the UK company:
+To identify a registrable PSC or RLE, starting with the UK company whose PSC register you are investigating, identify any person or company with a greater than 25% interest in the UK company:

-• If it is an overseas company, is it listed on one of the specified markets?
+- If it is an overseas company, is it listed on a UK or EU regulated market or one of the markets listed on page 5 of the attached document?
 If yes, it can be registered as an RLE and more distant ownership of that RLE will not be registrable.
 If not, it is not an RLE and you need to continue up the chain asking whether any other entity has a "majority stake" in that overseas company - this can also include an entity or individual who effectively controls the company even if they do not personally hold a majority of the shares.

 Limited partnerships